 STRmix™ uses the following third parties to store the information set out above:

 We retain personal information only for as long as we have a lawful purpose to use it.
 Generally, for users of STRmix™ this is the duration of your agency’s agreement to use STRmix™, plus a further two years to ensure that any disputes or queries about that registration can be managed.
-For non-STRmix™ users that submit information to our STRmix™ website it is five years from when you submit your contact details, or when you request deletion, whichever comes first.
+For non-STRmix™ users that submit information to our STRmix™ website or provide it to us in other ways (e.g. registration at conferences) it is five years from when you submit your contact details, or when you request deletion, whichever comes first.

 We use your personal information to: